 With eggs ~ I hard boil about 7 for a 3.5 day supply.
 Peel, submerge in water, and sprinkle generously with himalayan salt before fridging it.

 But how intense for reheating the previously 3/4 cooked meats?
 Not a whole lot.
 Warm, but never scorching to the point I see smoke.
 Just a warm 1 to 2 minute session (depending on other added “collateral” – veggies, condiments etc) on the microwave on high would suffice.
-Boiled Eggs however are too delicate though – reheating (themselves only that is) require no more than 25 seconds of defrost setting and serve immediately.
+Boiled Eggs however are too delicate, hence reheating them should ideally be restricted to more than 25 seconds on medium heat before serving.

 Beef mince – a case example.

 First and foremost, let the meats defrost in open air, and once done – combine with antioxidant herbs.
 Rosemary reportedly seemed to be the most effective in reducing protein oxidation.
 Otherwise, I am using at least minced or pre-peeled vaccuum-packed garlic.

 To begin cooking I choose with either – 1) cast iron or 2) stainless steel pan.
 Eitherway I pre-heat the pan as hot as to allow the Leidenfrost to form on stainless steel pan.
 Throw a sprinkle of water on and the water should “dance” .
 This indicates the pan is “ready” for cooking.
 Then Turn the heat down to LOW.